 Get Your New Job

 Are you an early morning, afternoon or evening person?
 I'm talking about productivity.
 Every person is different and can focus best at specific times in the day.
-What's more, there are certain tasks that you will focus on better during the day than say the evening.
+What's more, there are certain tasks that you will focus on better during the day than say in the evening.
 For example, maybe you prefer correcting a CV or drafting up a cover letter in the late afternoon and going through job ads in the morning?
 Figure out what works for you and stay consistent.

 It Takes Time and You Should Too